-9.11 Mail
+9.10 Mail

-Residents may collect their mail and parcels from the UniHall Office, 9.00am to 7.00pm Monday to Friday.
-Please note that mail will only be sorted if it has a resident's name on it.
-Incorrectly addressed mail will be returned to sender.
+Residents may collect their mail and parcels from the UniHall Office, 9.00am to 6.00pm Monday to Friday.
+Please note that mail and parcels will only be sorted if it has a resident's name on it.
+Incorrectly addressed mail and parcels will be returned to sender.
+Residents are asked to wait until they have received an email from the UniHall Office informing them that a parcel has arrived before collecting.